 Tuesday, November 1st – All Saints Day

 Halloween must exist in Italy because we saw fliers in Rome for costume stores and parties (at least, I think that’s what they were for).
 All Saints Day on November 1st, however, is definitely a holiday.
 It’s an actual national day off, and plenty of people do real things to celebrate.
 For the Catholic community worldwide, this is a Holy Day of Obligation that requires attendance at Mass.
 We were in Assisi.
 What else were we going to do?
-In spite of our efforts to find an English Mass, we ended up celebrating another Italian Mass.
+In spite of our efforts to find an English Mass, we ended up celebrating another Italian Mass (which is fine; don’t get me wrong).
 This time, it was at the Papal Basilica of Saint Francis of Assisi.
 That’s pretty cool, I think.

 For afternoon activities, we lost Gabbie due to tiredness.
 The rest of us drove up to the top of Monte Subasio.
 This is where St. Francis is said to have meditated and contemplated life while overlooking the deep valley below.
 Remember, this was on a national holiday, so we saw plenty of people along the drive enjoying picnics and just having family fun.